mottaquikarim/PYTH2/src/Topics/essential_terminology.md

 Algorithms can be as **simple** as converting temperatures from Fahrenheit to Celsius or as **complex** as processing payment for a purchase using facial recognition software.
 Others example include...

 * Managing what content to display based on search parameters
-* Calculating the interest total interest paid on a mortgage based on the interest rate and # of payments since the mortgage was issued.
+* Calculating the total interest paid on a mortgage based on the interest rate and # of payments since the mortgage was issued.
 * Collecting user behavior data to analyze their interests and make better recommendations

 ## Thinking Programmatically w.
 Pseudocode